brahmwindeler/springhill-hugo-cms/site/content/events/spring-hill-2019-annual-meeting.md

 ---
 title: Spring Hill 2019 HOA Annual Meeting
-date: 2019-11-11
+date: 2019-11-11T00:00:00.000Z
 publishdate: 2019-10-19T20:41:31.773Z
 location: Meadow Brook Elementary - Art Room
 description: 2019 HOA Annual Meeting
 image: /img/img_7501.jpg
 type: event
 ---
+_**UPDATE 2019-11-11**: We just received notification from RCS that due to the inclement weather, all after school events, including any facility rentals (like ours) have been cancelled.
+Due to the road conditions and no backup venue, **we will therefore be cancelling the meeting scheduled for tonight**.
+We will reschedule for a later date and will post the information to the Facebook group and website.
+Thanks for your understanding.
+Stay safe out there!_

-_UPDATE: Due to a Book Fair being held in the Media Center for the week, the meeting has been moved to the Art Room._
+_**UPDATE 2019-10-25**: Due to a Book Fair being held in the Media Center for the week, the meeting has been moved to the Art Room._

 Our annual HOA meeting will be at Meadow Brook Elementary in the Art Room on Monday, November 11th from 7-8pm, with a discussion on raising money to replace the entrance signs to follow.